 Willard referred to the house in Evanston as "Rest Cottage" because it became a place for her to rest in between her tours and WCTU activities.
 However, after her mother died in 1892, Willard's health declined, and she chose to spend the bulk of her time in England working to establish the World's WCTU.

 In late 1897, Willard’s health began to deteriorate rapidly.
 She went on a pilgrimage to her birthplace in Churchville, New York and her childhood home in Janesville, Wisconsin, and returned briefly to the house in Evanston.
 In February 1898, she was preparing to sail to England to stay with Lady Isabel Somerset when she fell ill with influenza in New York City.
 She died in the Empire Hotel on February 17, 1898, at the young age of fifty-eight.

 At the time of her death, Willard had become one of the most famous women in the world.
 Nearly 20,000 mourners paid their respects to her at her funeral.
 She left the WCTU as a dominant force within the realm of politics and social activism.
 Indeed, when she died, the WCTU boasted of 150,000 members.
-It can be argued that her influence eventually led the way for the passage of both the Eighteenth (Prohibition) and Nineteenth (Women Suffrage) U.S. Constitutional Amendments.
+It can be argued that her influence eventually led the way for the passage of both the Eighteenth (Prohibition) and Nineteenth (Women Suffrage) U.S. Constitutional Amendments in the 20th century.

 Daffner, Nancy.
 "Women's Christian Temperance Union."
 Newberry Library: Encyclopedia of Chicago. http://www.encyclopedia.chicagohistory.org/pages/1369.html.

 "Frances E. Willard (1839-1898)."
 Woman's Christian Temperance Union.
 Accessed May 01, 2018. https://www.wctu.org/.